kylelin47/paratrooper/README.md

 - The effect of a parachute was simulated by applying drag to the RigidBody
 - Clouds are generated programatically
 - Stereo overlays created by having a Canvas in the world space follow the camera
+- Camera attached to the head of the avatar
+- Avatar rotates to follow the camera
+- Transitions (standing --> spread eagle --> parachuting) made using Unity Animator

 ## Non-Student Created Assets
 ### Audio